wagncarv/CurrencyExchange/README.md

 ### ⚙️ Features

 The available features are: **create a new transaction**, **display all transactions performed**, **display all transactions performed by a specific user**.

-### ℹ️  Explanatory note on CI/CD & Deploy

-In order to create the CI/CD pipeline configuration and deploy the application, the `Bitbucket` platform needs the user to have **admin** permission.
-About this, I requested information from the recruiter **IMPROVING**, who instructed me to write this note to explain the non-completion of the CI/CD and deploy steps.

-Regards,
-Wagner Carvalho

 ### 🌐 Endpoints